 Best Routes to Climb the Rwenzori Mountains

-Best routes to trek the Rwenzori Mountains are the two routes which are the Central circuit route as well as the Kilembe trail route.
+The best routes to trek the Rwenzori Mountains are the two routes which are the Central circuit route as well as the Kilembe trail route.
 Climbing Mountain Rwenzori to the highest peak of the ranges which is Margherita Peak at 5107 meters above sea level is a great achievement for many hikers.

 To reach this goal, trekkers can take either the central circuit route or the Kilembe trail route to reach the peak or Mountain Rwenzori.
-The central circuit route takes 7 days and known to be less strenuous as the Kilembe trail route takes 8 days and is much tougher.
+The central circuit route takes 7 days and is known to be less strenuous as the Kilembe trail route takes 8 days and is much tougher.

 The Central Circuit Route Trail

 The Central Circuit Route Trail is the only traditional route that approaches the Rwenzori mountains from the East.
 The route is currently managed by Rwenzori Mountaineering services with Kabira Safaris & Tours.
-Following this route leads you to Mount baker, Mount Stanley , Mount Speke and sometimes the Weismann peak.
+Following this route leads you to Mount baker, Mount Stanley, Mount Speke, and sometimes the Weismann peak.

 Kilembe Trail Route

-Kilembe Trail Route is managed by Rwenzori Trekking services ,was opened in 2009 as an alternative route for Trekking Rwenzori mountains.
-Rwenzori mountains Climbers that wished to explore the snow capped mountains ( mountain of the Moon) use the Kilembe Trail Route.
+Kilembe Trail Route is managed by Rwenzori Trekking services, was opened in 2009 as an alternative route for Trekking Rwenzori mountains.
+Rwenzori mountains Climbers that wished to explore the snow-capped mountains ( mountain of the Moon) use the Kilembe Trail Route.